 As you might imagine, these rules raise some tricky questions for medical malpractice victims and their attorneys.
-In every case, they must identify when was the earliest point at which the victim discovered, or should have discovered, the health care provider actions that led to the injury?
-That is not always a straightforward question, and it can make an enormous difference in whether a claim can survive.
+In every case, they must identify when the earliest point at which the victim discovered, or should have discovered, the healthcare provider's actions that led to the injury.
+Figuring out this time frame is not always a straightforward question, and it can make an enormous difference in whether a claim can survive.
 That is why, as a rule of thumb, anyone who has suffered an injury or tragic loss relating to health care services in Florida should consult with an experienced medical malpractice attorney immediately.
 The window of time for taking action is very short.

 Mandatory Procedures Impact Statute of Limitations Considerations

-The medical malpractice reforms the Florida legislature has passed over the years have, by-and-large, aimed to make it more difficult for victims and their lawyers to bring cases.
+The medical malpractice reforms the Florida legislature has passed over the years have, by and large, aimed to make it more difficult for victims and their lawyers to bring cases.
 The prevailing view has been medical malpractice claims made insurance prohibitively expensive for doctors, and that by subjecting claims to pre-suit review and other requirements, the law could reduce the number of claims filed.
-Experienced Florida medical malpractice lawyers know the ins-and-outs of these procedures.
+Experienced Florida medical malpractice lawyers know the ins and outs of these procedures.
 But knowing them and having enough time to comply with them are two different considerations.
-Lawyers and their clients considering bringing a claim for medical malpractice must not only think through the strength of the claim, but also whether they have enough time to clear the hurdles to filing it.
+Lawyers and their clients considering bringing a claim for medical malpractice must not only think through the strength of the claim but also whether they have enough time to clear the hurdles to file it.
 Here are some of the considerations: